29EEE-PranavJ/29EEE-PranavJ/README.md

 **B.Tech Electrical & Electronics Engineering Student @ VIT Chennai (2025–2029)**

 I am passionate about building systems at the intersection of **ASIC VLSI, Low Power FPGAs, and Semiconductor Physics**.
-My goal is to contribute to research and development in next-generation electronic and energy technologies with **Low-power and Reconfigurable Architectures**.
+My goal is to contribute to research and development in next-generation electronic and energy technologies with **Low-power Reconfigurable and Regime Adaptive Architectures**.

 ### 🛠️ Technical Skills
 - **Hardware & Simulation:** LTspice, Verilog (Digital Design), Cadence Genus, Tinkercad, NanoHub, ModelSim